Ashiksenthil/Automatic-Disease-Prediction-and-Patient-Monitoring-System./README.md

 3. Data is sent to ThingSpeak for storage and analysis.
 4. The prediction results are calculated and displayed on the LCD and also can be viewed in the ThingSpeak channel.

-## Contributing

-Interested in contributing to the project?
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors